Our Selection of Sapphires:

 shallow.
 These lower quality stones are generally used by larger companies who need produce a larger volume

-of rings.
 So when you select a sapphire from MySapphireSource, you can be assured that

 you are purchasing one of the finest sapphires available.